Twilio-org/rapid-response-kit/readme.md

 Alternatively, you can manually create a Heroku app and use Git to push and deploy.

 ## Meta
 No warranty expressed or implied.
 Software is as is.
 MIT License
-Powered by Twilio .org
+Powered by Twilio.org

 The Twilio.org Rapid Response Kit is just a flask app, so feel free to deploy as you